Dyna-5G: Dynamic Role Switching for Self-Organizing 5G M2M Networks

-\textbf{Performance Evaluation.} The evaluation process is initiated by the expiration of the $T_{performance}$ present in all machines.
-During this stage, each machine individually assesses its performance, updates its network table, and shares the calculated performance with the rest.
-Each machine informs all network machines about its performance to ensure all tables remain updated by disseminating \texttt{Performance Report} messages.
+\textbf{$\bullet$ Performance Evaluation.} The evaluation begins when $T_{performance}$ expires on all machines.
+Each machine individually assesses its performance, updates its network table, and shares the results via \texttt{Performance Report} messages to ensure all tables stay updated.
 Collecting performance reports from other machines in the network eventually leads to updating each machine's network table.
-Figure~\ref{fig:components-processes} break down the components of the Performance Evaluation.
+Figure~\ref{fig:components-processes} illustrates the components of the Performance Evaluation.

 Each machine in the network has unique attributes directly influencing its capabilities and performance.
-These attributes encompass critical aspects like processing power, memory capacity, battery life, communication range, etc. In this network architecture, we consider the (1) Proximity to the Network's Center Mass, and (2) Computational/System Capacity, as the primary metrics for scoring, which can be adapted based on the network requirements and scenarios. \textit{The selected features and algorithms are presented as a proof-of-concept to demonstrate the scoring methodology rather than the network’s design and implementation (the paper's focus).} Our design approach provides flexibility though, allowing for the integration of any algorithm and adjustment of thresholds based on the specific mission and its requirements.
+These encompass critical aspects like processing power, memory capacity, battery life, communication range, etc. In \ourname, we consider (1) Proximity to the Network's Center Mass, and (2) Computational/System Capacity, as the primary scoring metrics, which can be adapted based on network requirements and scenarios. \textit{The selected features and algorithms are presented as a proof-of-concept to demonstrate a fundamental scoring method compatible with this network design and implementation.} This design provides the flexibility to integrate any type of algorithm and corresponding threshold adjustments based on the specific mission and its requirements.

 \textit{Spatial Proximity Score (Sp).} This metric assesses a machine's proximity to the center of mass (COM) of all machines.
 Lower distances to the COM result in higher scores.
 The concept is to favor machines closer to all, facilitating effective communication with the leader.
 Machines at the network's far edges are unsuitable leaders due to inefficient communication.
-Each machine collects the latest coordinates for calculation.
-Mathematically, the normalized formula is represented as \(Sp(i) = \frac{100}{1 + a \cdot dist(P(i), COM_{x,y,z})}\), where COM is the center of mass for each dimension (For example, for X, we have \(COM_x \&= \frac{1}{N} \sum_{k=1}^{N} X_k\)), \(dist(\cdot, \cdot)\) is the Euclidean distance between the two input vectors for each dimension, $a$ is the intensity factor ($0 < a < 1$), and \(P(i)\) represents the machine \(i\)'s position in the 3D space.
+Mathematically, the formula is represented as \(Sp(i) = \frac{100}{1 + a \cdot dist(P(i), COM_{x,y,z})}\), where COM is the center of mass for each dimension (For example, for X, we have \(COM_x \&= \frac{1}{N} \sum_{k=1}^{N} X_k\)), \(dist(\cdot, \cdot)\) is the Euclidean distance between the two input vectors for each dimension, $a$ is the intensity factor ($0 < a < 1$), and \(P(i)\) represents the machine \(i\)'s position in the 3D space.